Vyral/joe-corbisiero/_posts/2020-04-30-why-the-time-to-buy-is-now-in-our-san-diego-county-market.md

 Things are changing quite quickly in our San Diego County market, but **from April 16 to April 23, there were 549 homes pending and 656 active listings,** which tells us that our market is still strong.&nbsp;

 At 3:09 in the video above, you can see a ShowingTime graph depicting the impact COVID-19 has had on home showings in California.
 On March 5, showings were up 32% compared to the same time in 2019.
 Then the pandemic hit, and by March 25, showings had plummeted 65.7%.
-From March 28 to April 22, though, they increased 35%.
+From March 28 to April 22, though, they increased by 35%.

 {% include pullquote.html %}

 With home showings increasing as drastically as they are, that’s a good sign, and with interest rates still low (3% to 3.25%), **there’s a short window of opportunity to buy now.** If you still have a job and were thinking of buying before the pandemic hit, make your purchase.
 Don’t think about what may or may not happen in the future.&nbsp;

 Here in California, we’re similarly blessed as far as the health of our real estate market goes, and there are still a lot of job opportunities out there.
-As soon as the lockdown is lifted, it will still take a month or two for everyone to recuperate mentally and many former employees to get rehired by their former employers.&nbsp;
+As soon as the lock down is lifted, it will still take a month or two for everyone to recuperate mentally and many former employees to get rehired by their former employers.&nbsp;

 So to reiterate, the time to buy is now.

-If you have any questions about our San Diego County market or there’s anything I can assist you with, don’t hesitate to reach out to me.
+If you have questions about our San Diego County market or there’s anything I can assist you with, don’t hesitate to reach out to me.
 I’m here to help.